Skip to content

 Number of days after start date (used with date_range_start)

-Source code in graflo/util/onto.py
+Source code in graflo/architecture/contract/bindings/connectors.py

-class TablePattern(ResourcePattern):
+class TableConnector(ResourceConnector):

-"""Pattern for matching database tables.
+"""Connector for matching database tables.

 Attributes: